Udironen/Advanced-Topics-in-Programming/Grid/README.md

 # Grid-ex4

-Inprogram manages a â€œSpherical Gridâ€ class holding data according to Geo-location, based on the following requirements:
+Inprogram manages a “Spherical Grid” class holding data according to Geo-location, based on the following requirements:
--	The â€œSpherical Gridâ€ is aimed to manage data that is owned by other data structures.
+-	The “Spherical Grid” is aimed to manage data that is owned by other data structures.
--	The actual data is of an unknown type (modeled as a Template parameter) and should support polymorphism, that is if the template parameter passed to the Grid is â€œEntityâ€ then it shall support managing â€œEntityâ€ and any class which is publicly derived from â€œEntityâ€.
+-	The actual data is of an unknown type (modeled as a Template parameter) and should support polymorphism, that is if the template parameter passed to the Grid is “Entity” then it shall support managing “Entity” and any class which is publicly derived from “Entity”.
 -	Geo-location shall be managed based on a Coordinates class.
 -	Geo-location calculations shall be based on a CoordinatesMath class.
--	The Grid model is described below, it would be similar (though, not necessarily exactly as) â€œKurihara reduced gridâ€ (see original paper from 1965).
+-	The Grid model is described below, it would be similar (though, not necessarily exactly as) “Kurihara reduced grid” (see original paper from 1965).

 Grid Cells
 -

-â—	All cells are of the same â€œheightâ€ (â€œdistanceâ€ between cellâ€™s bottom latitude and cellâ€™s top latitude is the same for all cells). â—	Cells have different â€œwidthâ€ (â€œdistanceâ€ between cellâ€™s left longitude and cellâ€™s right longitude) - according to their distance from the equator.
-Cells which are closer to the equator would have smaller â€œwidthâ€ (more cells at this latitude).
-Cells which are closer to the poles would have bigger â€œwidthâ€ (less cells at this latitude). â—	The â€œfirstâ€ cell for each given latitude (â€œrowâ€) would always have its â€œleftâ€ longitude exactly on zero (â€œGreenwich lineâ€).
-And the â€œlastâ€ cell on the â€œrowâ€ would always have its â€œrightâ€ longitude exactly on zero. â—	Number of â€œrowsâ€ in the grid is provided to the Grid class as a template parameter - see below.
-Note that the equator can be between rows or exactly in the middle of the  middle row of the grid, depending on whether the number of rows is even or odd. â—	Number of â€œcolsâ€ in the grid, per a given â€œrowâ€ is calculated so that the actual area size of all cells would be approximately the same.
+?
+All cells are of the same “height” (“distance” between cell’s bottom latitude and cell’s top latitude is the same for all cells).
+?
+Cells have different “width” (“distance” between cell’s left longitude and cell’s right longitude) - according to their distance from the equator.
+Cells which are closer to the equator would have smaller “width” (more cells at this latitude).
+Cells which are closer to the poles would have bigger “width” (less cells at this latitude).
+?
+The “first” cell for each given latitude (“row”) would always have its “left” longitude exactly on zero (“Greenwich line”).
+And the “last” cell on the “row” would always have its “right” longitude exactly on zero.
+?
+Number of “rows” in the grid is provided to the Grid class as a template parameter - see below.
+Note that the equator can be between rows or exactly in the middle of the  middle row of the grid, depending on whether the number of rows is even or odd.
+?
+Number of “cols” in the grid, per a given “row” is calculated so that the actual area size of all cells would be approximately the same.

-Gridâ€™s public API
+Grid’s public API
 -

 template<typename Entity, std::size_t num_rows> requires (num_rows > 0)